GigaZelensky/AntiSpoof/README.md

 **Q: How does this compare to traditional anti-cheat plugins?**
 A: AntiSpoof focuses specifically on client brand and channel detection, which is a different approach from movement/combat hack detection.
 It's best used alongside traditional anti-cheat plugins for complete protection.

+**Q: What does the `/antispoof runcheck` command do?**
+A: This command re-analyzes existing player data and re-runs the detection checks for a player or all online players.
+It's useful when you've updated your configuration and want to check players against the new rules without making them rejoin.

 ### Technical Questions